rzetterberg/alven/README.md

-`Kael` is a CMS which core functionality is written in [Haskell](https://www.haskell.org) and exposes a [Lua](http://www.lua.org) API that allows users to define user interface and business logic in Lua, HTML, Javacript and CSS.
+`Kael` is a CMS which core functionality is written in [Haskell](https://www.haskell.org) and exposes a [Lua](http://www.lua.org) API that allows users to write themes in Lua, HTML, CSS and Javascript.

 The main goals of the project are:

-- Performant
+- Is fun to use
-- Well documented
+- Is stable
-- Stable
+- Built using modern technology

 ## Features